kyleworkman15/Aces-Android/README.md

 Google Maps -- Creating the Google Maps page.
 Making the markers.
 Checking end cases & constraints to be in ACES bounds Google Places -- Implementing the Google Places on the Map and how they are displayed to the user.

+Tyler May
+Pair programmed with kevin:
+Google Signin-- allowing launch activity to use google sign in, restricting users to only allow Augustana College Emails Permissions -- requsting location services on google sign in to allow smooth flow and quality google maps activity Ride info -- Created ride info class to handle storing all data of each individual ride